Kolinda Grabar-Kitarović: Career

 Following the HDZ's victory in the 2007 parliamentary election and the subsequent formation of the Second Sanader Cabinet, she was reappointed as foreign minister, but was suddenly removed from the position on 12 January 2008.
 The exact reason for her removal is not known.
 Gordan Jandroković succeeded her.

 On March 8, 2008, while the President of Croatia was Stjepan Mesić, she became the Croatian ambassador to the United States, where she replaced Neven Jurica.
 She served as ambassador until 4 July 2011.

-On October 24, 2008, Grabar-Kitarović joined President George W. Bush and NATO Secretary General Jaap De Hoop Scheffer during the signing of NATO accession protocols in the East Room of the White House, in support of the nations of Albania and Croatia to join the NATO alliance.
+On October 24, 2008, Grabar-Kitarović joined President George W. Bush and NATO Secretary General Jaap De Hoop Scheffer during the signing of NATO accession protocols in the East Room of the White House, in support of the nations of Albania and Croatia joining the NATO alliance.

-On May 6, 2010, Croatian Embassy held a reception to celebrate women diplomats Croatian Embassy, which was attended by ambassadors to the U.S. from Croatia, India, Liechtenstein, Trinidad and Tobago, Grenada, Senegal, and Antigua and Barbuda.
+On May 6, 2010, the Croatian Embassy held a reception to celebrate women diplomats at the Croatian Embassy, which was attended by ambassadors to the U.S. from Croatia, India, Liechtenstein, Trinidad and Tobago, Grenada, Senegal, and Antigua and Barbuda.
 The event was opened by Grabar-Kitarović by discussing the importance of taking small steps when it comes to mentoring.

-In 2010 Croatian Embassy in Washington, DC discovered that Grabar-Kitarović's husband, Jakov, has continually been filmed while using an official embassy car.
+In 2010 Croatian Embassy in Washington, DC discovered that Grabar-Kitarović's husband, Jakov, had been continually filmed while using an official embassy car.
 A member of the embassy's security staff had followed and filmed Kitarović, recording footage that was posted on YouTube.
-As a result, Foreign Minister Gordan Jandroković launched an internal investigation as the unauthorized filming of members of the diplomatic staff and their families by a member of the embassy's security staff.
-Member of embassy's security staff who had filmed her family was fired.
+As a result, Foreign Minister Gordan Jandroković launched an internal investigation into the unauthorized filming of members of the diplomatic staff and their families by a member of the embassy's security staff.
+A member of the embassy's security staff who had filmed her family was fired.

 In 2011, Grabar-Kitarović was appointed Assistant Secretary General for Public Diplomacy at NATO, the first women to hold the position.
 Her task was to take care of the "communication strategy" and to "bring NATO closer to the common people".
 Her colleagues at NATO often referred to her as SWAMBO (She Who Must Be Obeyed).
 She served until 2 October 2014.

 She was invited to join the Trilateral Commission and became an official member in April 2013.